 The Algebra I and Literature Keystone Exams include items written to the Assessment Anchors/Eligible Content aligned to the Pennsylvania Common Core Standards in Mathematics and English Language Arts.
 The Biology Keystone Exam includes items written to the Assessment Anchor/Eligible Content aligned to the enhanced Pennsylvania Academic Standards for Science.
 Each exam consists of two modules that include multiple-choice questions and constructed response, or open-ended questions.
-A student will receive a score on each module and must receive an overall average proﬁcient score to reach proﬁciency on an exam.
+A student will receive a score on each module and must have an overall average proficiency score on an exam.

 If a student does not demonstrate proﬁciency on a Keystone Exam, he/she may receive school-based supplemental instruction.
 Students who do not demonstrate proficiency will be scheduled to retake the exam.